 - how a Tech E&O policy fills coverage gaps in CGL and Cyber policies

 - considerations when purchasing a Tech E&O policy

 Technology Errors and Omissions Insurance (Tech E&O) is one of the very first insurance products recommended for new technology companies.
 As a buyer you may ask, “Is this product truly necessary for my company?”
 To help you answer that question, this article takes a close look at the legal liability tech start-ups typically face that a Tech E&O insurance policy is designed to address.

 Legal liabilities and Technology Errors & Omissions Insurance

 Tech E&O Insurance is a specialty insurance for technology product and service providers.
-It covers the legal defense and damages that result from claims brought by a third-party claimant alleging harm directly stemming from mistakes made in services or mistakes in the products that cause them to fail to perform as intended.
+It covers the legal defence and damages that result from claims brought by a third-party claimant alleging harm directly stemming from mistakes made in services or mistakes in the products that cause them to fail to perform as intended.

 For your start-up, each sale you make to a customer is a contract that the customer will pay you to deliver the product or service as agreed.
 If your company fails to deliver and the customer suffers financially as a result, they may choose to sue for damages.

 “But wait”, you say, “we don’t have customers yet so that’s not a risk for us.”
 Perhaps you’re an early-stage start-up, pre-revenue, your products/services are in the design stage with your company focus is on research and development.
 Let’s look closely to see if there may still be a legal liability that you’re not yet aware of: